krnsk0/idler/docs/BRAINSTORM.md

 ## release plan
 analytics
-optimize based on A/B?
-observability? see when dropoff is, optimize against dropoff
+see when dropoff is, optimize against dropoff

 ## production system for units
 units are produced like